 You will then journey to the black pebble beach of Djúpalónssandur.
 You will trek through a maze of natural lava pillars that look like they could be the setting of a fantasy epic.
 You will then reach the beach with its millions of smooth black pebbles.
 As the ocean washes on the shore, you might even hear the music the water and pebbles make together.
 Keep an eye out for the shipwrecked fishing trawler that made this its final resting place half a century ago.

 Next, it's time to head to the inspiration of the famous Jules Verne novel 'Journey to the Centre of the Earth.'
 You will follow in the footsteps of this acclaimed novel's main characters as you enter the lava cave called Vatnshellir.
 This cave was created by the path of flowing lava 8,000 years ago.

-Once you have reached the surface, you will head towards the north side of the peninsula where you will see one of the stars of HBOs’ Game of Thrones,’ Kirkjufell mountain.
-In the series this was ‘the mountain the looks like an arrow’s head’, and it’s even more astonishing to see in person.
+Once you have reached the surface, you will head towards the north side of the peninsula, where you will see one of the stars of HBOs' Game of Thrones,' Kirkjufell mountain.
+It was 'the mountain the looks like an arrow's head' in the series, and it's even more astonishing to see in person.

 You will then travel through Hraunsfjörður, a beautiful fjord surrounded by snow-capped mountains.